-Copy the content of your original file into an new empty file, save the new file and try to open this new file in SDL Trados Studio.
+Copy the content of your original file into a new empty file, save the new file, and try to open this new file in Trados Studio.

 2. Use alternative applications

-If you are using SDL Trados Studio for your translation, try to open the file in SDL Trados 2007, or vice versa.
+If you are using Trados Studio 2021 for your translation, try to open the file in an earlier version (e.g. Trados Studio 2019), or vice versa.
 If you have the same problem, the underlying problem is more likely to be in the file itself than in the tool.